 Enabling data-driven decisions: Management dashboards

-In aec360 by HSO, we’ve developed data models that are not only specific to the AEC industry but are also specific to each of these functional areas.
+In aec360, we’ve developed data models that are not only specific to the AEC industry but are also specific to each of these functional areas.
 Role-based dashboards are designed to turn data into decision criteria.
 With that, we empower our stakeholders with information they need to make intelligent business decisions and drive the business forward.

 The screenshot below shows an example of a Regional Manager’s role-based dashboard.